How To Learn The Hungarian Language By Yourself (Without Signing Up For Classes)

 This is how I recommend that you use Assimil Hungarian when going through a lesson:

 - First read through the English version of the text.
-This gives you an idea what’s going on what what kind of vocabulary and sentences you’re about to learn.
+This gives you an idea of what's going on, and what kind of vocabulary and sentences you're about to learn.

 - Then listen to the Hungarian audio, trying to follow along in the text.

 - Play the Hungarian audio again, but this time, pause between sentences and try to repeat after the recording.
 Mimic the Hungarian speaker as precisely as you can in terms of speed, pronunciation, melody, and rhythm.
 Try repeating each sentence 2-3 times.